border-trade-demonstrators/.github/profile/README.md

 There are two ways to take part.

+ℹ️ As in the first stage of the EoT it would be preferred if you are a consortium that a consortium lead coordinate communications for example when emailing the Border Innovation mailbox - thanks!

 ### Register your interest in one or more Border Trade Demonstrators

 Please follow the process outlined below: